 - Inflation (CPI):

 - FDI Inflow:

-Bahrain’s economic freedom score is 75.1, making its economy the 13th freest in the 2014 Index.
-Its overall score has decreased by 0.4 point due to slight deteriorations in labor freedom, trade freedom, and freedom from corruption.
+Bahrain’s economic freedom score is 73.4, making its economy the 18th freest in the 2015 Index.
+Its overall score has decreased by 1.7 points due to declines in investment freedom, monetary freedom, and business freedom.
 Bahrain continues to be the freest economy in the Middle East/North Africa region, and its economic freedom score is well above the world average.

-Bahrain gained its independence in 1971 and became a constitutional monarchy in 2002.
-In 2011, Shia opposition activists launched a protest campaign, demanding a new constitution and greater political power.
-After modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad declared an emergency and authorized a crackdown that was subsequently supported by the regional Gulf Cooperation Council security forces.
+Bahrain gained independence in 1971 and became a constitutional monarchy in 2002.
+In 2011, Shia activists launched a campaign demanding a new constitution and greater political power.
+When modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad authorized a crackdown that was subsequently supported by the regional Gulf Cooperation Council security forces.
 The government has sought to ease tensions through a national dialogue led by the crown prince and by introducing several law enforcement, intelligence, and judicial reforms.
-Efforts have been made to reduce dependence on declining oil reserves through policies that encourage investment in non-energy sectors.
+Efforts have been made to reduce dependence on declining oil reserves by encouraging investment in non-energy sectors.
 Home to many multinational firms that do business in the region, Bahrain has a modern communications and transportation infrastructure, a cosmopolitan outlook, and a free trade agreement with the U.S.